build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/index.md

 AWS Network Firewall provides filtering for all network traffic that is routed through firewall endpoints, but does not have visibility into queries made to the Route 53 Resolver.

-In this tutorial we will focus on filtering DNS traffic that AWS Network Firewall does not have visibility into.
+In this tutorial we will focus on filtering the intial DNS request that AWS Network Firewall would not normally have visibility into.
+To understand why this is important let's examine our sample architecture seen in the following image.

+![Simplified distributed deployment](images/tutorial-topolgy.png)

+The above image is a simplified, single availabilty zone, distributed deployment architecture.

-## Traffic Flow
+### Understanding Traffic Flow

-For this tutorial, we use a simplified (single availability zone) version of the distributed deployment architecture as shown in the below image.
 Traffic from protected workloads going to the Internet is routed via the default route (0.0.0.0/0) to a Network Firewall endpoint which in turn has a default route pointing to a NAT Gateway endpoint.

-![Simplified distributed deployment](images/tutorial-topolgy.png)
+You can see this highlighted in number 1.

 The Public subnet where the NAT Gateway is located has a default route pointing to the Interet Gateway for the VPC, and it also has a specific route for return traffic to protected workloads pointing to the Network Firewall endpoint.
 This ensures the traffic is symmetric for full inspection.